dmarx/dmarx.github.io/_posts/2017-01-09-binomial-edge-significance--binomial-graph-anomaly-detection.md

 ## Conclusion

-The application of binomial significance edge thresholding to the dynamic bipartite projection of a user-community social network results in a significant distillation of the information relevant to the anomaly detection task.
-The resulting sequence of graphs are orders of magnitude smaller, and the relationship between node count and edge count stabilizes from an exponential to a linear relationship.
-This suggests that as node count increases, the relative performance gain from applying this procedure will increase rapidly.
-This increased performance does not come at any cost to the quality of our results and in fact appears to improve the quality of the anomaly detection procedure, which makes sense given that the justification for the thresholding we are performing is closely tied to the particular kinds of events we are hoping to detect.
+The application of binomial significance edge threshholding to the dynamic bipartite projection of a user-community social network results in a significant distillation of the information relevant to the anomaly detection task.
+The resulting sequence of graphs are orders of magnitude smaller, and the relationship between node count and edge count stabilizes to a linear relationship.
+This suggests that as node count increases, the relative performance gains from applying this procedure increase rapidly.
+This increased performance does not come at any noticeable cost to the quality of our results: in fact, it appears to improve the quality, which makes sense given that the justification for the thresholding we are performing is closely tied to the particular kinds of events we are hoping to detect.

 Additionally, significantly reducing the edge count gives us much more flexibility in our ability to experiment with modifications to the anomaly detection procedure, as running local scan statistics on higher order neighborhoods (or even just playing with the particular local scan statistic we are using) becomes significantly more tractable on conventional hardware.
 A more complex anomaly detection procedure doesn't necessarily ensure better results, but at least we now have the opportunity to experiment.